Water in crawl spaces and wet crawl spaces

 In parts of the country where stucco is used as exterior siding high alkaline soil–especially when wet-may cause it to spall and flake away or cause the foundations themselves to effloresce and disintegrate.

 Buildings with slab floors partly or totally below ground level and those with basements may experience water soaking through foundations and exterior walls.

 A hillside property with a long driveway going down to the house may experience water running down the driveway into the house or pooling water against the foundation.

 If the inspector describes the problem as typical or minor you probably need only restrict the amount of water allowed next to the building foundation If it is necessary to pursue the problem further the first step is to find where the water is coming from.

-A roof collects a lot of water and is the source of many water in basement and water in crawl space, problems frequantly found during a New Jersey home inspection.
+A roof collects a lot of water and is the source of water infiltration into the basement and water in crawl space, problems frequently found during a New Jersey home inspection.
 Problems and water problems associated with the foundation, yard grading or the neighbors yard might be the source.
 It is rarely possible for the inspector to be certain what the total source of the water is.
 The owner’s observations are the primary clues to the possible nature of any water problem If the problem is severe, the water should be “collected.”

 Simple yard drains will, of course, only be possible if your yard is above the street.
-If your property is below the street, or other proper discharge point, then use of a sump pump, to pump the water to a higher level, may be necessary.
+If your property is below the street or other proper discharge points, then use of a sump pump, to pump the water to a higher level, may be necessary.

 Water in a basement, or water in a crawl space, are problems frequently found during a New Jersey home inspection.